keithradford/CSC360/a3/README.md

 ## Notes
 Diskput is currently broken.
 Seems to be a bug for bigger files, works with smaller text files.
 Also is putting in the wrong date.
 Everything else should work.
+When using Diskput and Diskget, use all uppercase for file names and paths.
+I.e. SUB1/ANS1.PDF will work but sub1/ans1.pdf will not.